numpy/numpy/doc/source/reference/c-api/array.rst

       Indicates that NaN values should be sorted to the end.

+.. c:enum:: NPY_COMPARE_RESULT

+    An enum used to indicate the result of a comparison operation.
+    The unordered comparisons are used to indicate that the comparison is not well-defined for one or both of the operands, such as when comparing NaN values.

+    .. c:enumerator:: NPY_LESS

+    .. c:enumerator:: NPY_EQUAL

+    .. c:enumerator:: NPY_GREATER

+    .. c:enumerator:: NPY_UNORDERED_LEFT

+    .. c:enumerator:: NPY_UNORDERED_RIGHT

+    .. c:enumerator:: NPY_UNORDERED_BOTH

+    .. c:enumerator:: NPY_COMPARE_ERROR

+        Indicates that an error occurred during the comparison operation.

 .. c:enum:: NPY_SCALARKIND

     A special variable type indicating the number of "kinds" of